 When I say to consider elevating your head I mean to raise your head and the upper part of your body up.
 The point of this is get the benefit of gravity keeping the acid down and inside your stomach.
 If your upper body is slightly slopped this will help and should lower the chance of acid refluxing up.

-There are a host of ways you could do this.
+I am sometimes asked what is the best way to raise your bed for acid reflux.
+Well, there are a host of ways you could do this.
 I personally I have tried propping up with pillow, adding wooden blocks to raise the top end of my bed or even placing the wooden block under the top side of the mattress.
 Out of these options the best I would say is the wooden blocks under the mattress though still that isn’t as effective as a wedge pillow which is what I use now myself.

 A wedge pillow is exactly as it sounds, and I think it’s the best way to prop yourself up with a consistent gradient.
 You don’t have the downsides with a wedge pillow like with other options.
 For example, with pillows they don’t hold their form or when using blocks is can be uncomfortable for your back – therefore I would recommend getting a wedge pillow.

 There are a host of different options out there but generally speaking you should try and get one with at least 6 inches height – the higher it is the more effective it should be at preventing your acid reflux problems.
 I would recommend this wedge pillow which is 12 inches high, this is a high one that has is comfortable and well made.
 If you would prefer a smaller option I would recommend this one – it’s the one I am currently using myself.

 #3 Consider Drinking Before Bedtime